chupre/modelstore/README.md

-🧱 3D Model Store – Spring Boot App
+# 🧱 3D Model Store – Spring Boot App

-A backend web application for managing and selling 3D-printable models.
-Users can browse categories, view product details, and (coming soon) register, log in, add models to a cart, and place orders.
+A web application for managing and selling 3D-printable models.
+Users can browse categories, view product details, and register, log in, add models to a cart, and place orders.

-Tech Stack
+### Tech Stack
 - Java 17
 - Spring Boot
 - Spring Data JPA